SteinbachS/reservoir-turbidity-prediction/README.md

 # reservoir-turbidity-prediction
-Code for predicting turbidity dynamics in small reservoirs in central Kenya using Sentinel-2 1C data and machine learning as done in Steinbach, S., Bartels, A., Rienow, A., Thiong'o Kuria, B., Zwart S. & Nelson, A. Predicting turbidity dynamics in small reservoirs in central Kenya using remote sensing and machine learning.
+Workflow and code for predicting turbidity dynamics in small reservoirs in central Kenya using Sentinel-2 1C data and machine learning as done in Steinbach, S., Bartels, A., Rienow, A., Thiong'o Kuria, B., Zwart S. & Nelson, A. Predicting turbidity dynamics in small reservoirs in central Kenya using remote sensing and machine learning.
 Int.
 J. Appl.
 Earth Obs.
 Geoinf.

 Stefanie Steinbach
 s.steinbach@utwente.nl; stefanie.steinbach@rub.de